eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

       net.example.foo/1.0
       my options

-The easiest case though, is where the module and its dependencies are all in one (or more) of the default repositories (such as the Herd or `~/.ceylon/repo`):
+The easiest case, of course, is where the module and its dependencies are all in available in the default repositories (such as the Herd or `~/.ceylon/repo`):

 <!-- lang: bash -->
     ceylon run net.example.foo/1.0

+But when you really do need to override the defaults, there's a great way to do it just once.

 ### Tip: using a config file